Parity of ranks of Jacobians of curves

 \begin{conjecture} Let $X$ be a curve defined over a number field $K$, and $G$ a finite group of $K$-automorphisms of $X$.
 Suppose that $\Omega^{1}(\JX)$ is self-dual as a $G$-representation.
-Let $\Theta$ be a Brauer relation in $G$ and let $p$ be a prime.
-Then
+Then for every Brauer relation $\Theta$ in $G$ and every prime $p$,

 \end{conjecture}